flopezag/tutorials.secured-OrionLD/docs/index.md

 ### Keyrock - User obtains Access Token

 To log in to the application using the user-credentials flow send a POST request to **Keyrock** using the `oauth2/token` endpoint with the `grant_type=password`.
-Additionally, the authorization filed is constructed as follows:

-For example to log-in as Alice the Admin:
+Additionally, the authorization filed is constructed as follows, for example to log-in as Alice the Admin:

 - The Client ID and Client Secret created in the IDM for your application are combined with a single colon `(:)`.
   This means that the Client ID itself cannot contain a colon.